asifprog/ecommerce/README.md

 ```
 Access the application at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-Here's an updated **README.md** section detailing how to create a superuser (super admin) in Django:

----

 ## Creating a Super Admin in Django

-A super admin in Django has full access to the Django Admin interface, allowing them to manage models, users, and site-wide settings.

 1. **Create the Super Admin**
    Use the following command to create a super admin account: